 - Geographic origin: Indica strains are believed to originate from regions with colder climates and shorter growing seasons, such as the Hindu Kush mountain range in Central Asia.

 - Plant shape: Indica plants are characterized by their short, bushy stature and broad, dark green leaves.
-They typically have shorter flowering cycles than sativa strains, allowing them to complete their life cycle in a shorter period.
+They typically have shorter flowering cycles than sativa strains, allowing them to complete their life cycle more quickly.

 - Reported effects: Indica strains are believed to have calming and soothing properties.
-Consumers often report experiencing a sense of full-body relaxation, making indica products popular choices for evening consumption or potential relief from aches and pains.
+Consumers often report a sense of full-body relaxation, making indica products popular choices for evening use or for potential relief from aches and pains.
 Again, the effects of any given strain depend on numerous factors.

-- Terpenes: Terpenes commonly found in indica strains include myrcene, which has an earthy, musky aroma and is believed to promote relaxation and sedation.
-Indica strains may also be higher in linalool, a terpene with a floral scent thought to have calming and anxiety-reducing properties.
+- Terpenes: Common in indica strains, myrcene has an earthy, musky aroma and is believed to promote relaxation and sedation.
+Indica strains may also be higher in linalool, a terpene with a floral scent and calming, anxiety-reducing properties.

 Image lightbox